ayush4ise/budgeted-attack-defense-game/README.md

 - Also make greedy and random allocation methods, and compare results with the iterative algorithm.
 - Do train-test splits for the regression models.
 - Better convergence criteria for the iterative algorithm.

+## Estimators

+The following estimators are currently supported in the `UtilityFunction` class:

+- **Quadratic**: Quadratic utility function, with no interactions between allocations.

 ## Results